What is Content Marketing?

 The way most people find your website is through a search engine.
 Usually Google.
 Google has algorithms in their system that help people find what they are looking for.
 By knowing these algorithms (or rules) and using them in the construction of your content, you can increase the chances of YOUR site, YOUR information appearing on that coveted first page.
 Continue below to learn more.

 It used to be keywords that would drive your site to that first page in Google.
 Put in the right words, use them enough and Google assumed you were the right site to move forward on the list.
 Then it was keywords and links.
 If you have a lot of people linking to you and you had the right words and a lot of them, then you were pushed up the ladder.
 Then Google learned to read.

 Google’s newest algorithms mimic the way that a person reads.
-You can just plaster a bunch of words together anymore, ask for some links in there and now you’re on page one.
-Your content needs to meet new requirements and the requirements continue to change has the math gets more intricate and the algorithms get more “human”.
+You can’t just plaster a bunch of words together anymore, ask for some links in there and – VOILA _ now you’re on page one.
+Not going to happen.
+Your content needs to meet new requirements and the requirements continue to change as the math gets more intricate and the algorithms get more “human”.